 Eric Mwashighadi is a board member of Kulalu Camp.
 He manages camp and sorts everyone out!
 He is a business man in Malindi.
 Eric is highly respected for his tireless work with the Rotary Club and church and numerous other projects as Eric is a great people person.
 He works with passion and energy for Port Riez School in Mombasa with Tina.
 Together they are currently seeking out what they call “Hidden Children” – children with physical deformities who never go to school.
 Eric is a very kind man with a heart of gold.

-The Kulalu Camp team are Shadrack, Grace, Johnson, (Masaka) Bush, Benge, Justus the chef and his assistant Baraka.
-They provide a professional and friendly environment in which guest can totally relax.
+The Kulalu Camp team are Shadrack, Johnny, Johnson, Bush, Benge, plus Grace and Baraka the chefs.
+They provide a professional and friendly environment in which guests can totally relax.
 Children and families are especially welcome.
 They make every visit a time to remember.

 Melinda Rees will take your bookings.
 She is the friendly voice at the end of the email or phone, and with 30 years of safari and hospitality experience in Kenya and East Africa, with her own company Eco Resorts she is more than well qualified to ensure you have the best experience with us.